Introduction

 -

-Fallout New Vegas has some known shader issues.
+Fallout New Vegas has some known shader issues or quirks.
 They are not guaranteed to happen (getting rarer with DXVK updates), but they can occur:

-- Broken water reflections (Rare, most reports come from AMD cards)
+- Broken water reflections (Rare, most reports come from older AMD GPUs)

-- Broken lights and artifacting (Rare, most reports come from AMD cards)
+- Broken lights and artifacting (Rare, most reports come from older AMD GPUs)

 Due to DXVK's nature it relies on shader cache, which is compiled during the first use of that shader.